vksoniya/fakenewsdetectionframework/README.md

 2. T5 Fine-Tuning and Evaluation (Justification Generator)
 3. GPT-2 Fine-Tuning on [Google collab notebook](https://colab.research.google.com/drive/1c-cwTLzC30u5F4PfYT6jylpBC_zS_zEQ?usp=sharing).

-Note: The fine-tuned models are not available in this repo, please use the above notebooks to fine-tune them and add them to the 'TrainedModels' folder for using the framework
+Note: The fine-tuned models are not available in this repo, please use the above notebooks to fine-tune them and add them to the 'TrainedModels' folder for using the framework.

+The datasets and trained models is available in this [repository](http://ltdata1.informatik.uni-hamburg.de/factverify/)

 ## Framework Implementation